Kent James: At Your Service

 Cronin James McLaughlin Lawyers partner Kent James has the ability to see the big picture and influence a positive outcome.

-Cronin James McLaughlin Lawyers co-founding partner Kent James is a trusted employment specialist with a deft ability to see the big picture.
+Cronin James McLaughlin Lawyers co-founding partner Kent James is a trusted figure in employment law with a deft ability to see the big picture.

 Kent has forged a reputation for providing employers and employees with clear and concise guidance to obtain the best possible outcomes, particularly when it comes to dealing with all legal matters surrounding Fair Work, Occupation Health and Safety and employment policies for business.